aspose-email-cloud/aspose-email-cloud-docs/email/reference/api/Email/_index.md

 Email documents could be stored in different formats including EML, and Outlook MSG formats.
-Also sometimes users need to convert email messages to HTML format, to view them in web browser.
+Also sometimes users need to convert email messages to HTML format, to view them in a web browser.

 Returns a **File**.
 Requires: